natenka/pyneng-book-en/docs/source/book/22_oop_basics/parameter_self.rst

 Parameter self
 ~~~~~~~~~~~~~

-Parameter **self** was specified before in method definition, as well as when using instance variables in the method.
-Parameter **self** is a reference to a particular instance of the class.
+Parameter **self** was specified before in method definition, as well as when using instance variables in method.
+Parameter **self** is a reference to a particular instance of class.
 Parameter **self** is not a special name but an arrangement.
 Instead of **self** you can use a different name but you shouldn't do that.

 Example of using a different name instead of **self**: